Big-Onche/Cube-Conflict/README.md

 - Loads of skins for character customization.

 ## 🚧 Roadmap for the First Release
-- 🟩🟩🟩🟩⬛ Moving to OpenAL soft instead of SDL Mixer
+- 🟩🟩🟩🟩🟩 (Done!)
+Moving to OpenAL soft instead of SDL Mixer
 - 🟩🟩⬛⬛⬛ More maps!
 - 🟩🟩⬛⬛⬛ Simplified map editing with a dedicated GUI.
 - 🟩🟩🟩🟩⬛ Completion of the tutorial map.